 - Give a checklist

 There are so many more ideas for great lead magnets that you can try.
 After all, you don’t have to limit yourself to one.
-Taking advantage of a variety can often allow you to reach more people, especially at different phases of the buy cycle.
+Taking advantage of a variety can often allow you to reach more people, especially at different phases of the buying cycle.
 Remember, though, that the value you deliver is what’s going to make the difference.The value you deliver is what’s going to make the difference.
 Click To Tweet

 Carefully design your lead magnet with value in mind, putting your client’s needs in the spotlight.
 Consistently ask yourself if the content you’re providing in that lead magnet is solving a problem or providing a service for your audience.
 Remember, value is the key.

 Once you’ve got your offers ready, it’s time to optimize your lead funnel.
-Take a look at how site visitors usually travel through your site, from landing page to confirmation email.
-Place the correct calls-to-action at key points in the path to make sure that each visitor is moving down the path from lead to buyer.
+Take a look at how site visitors usually travel through your site, from landing page to the confirmation email.
+Place the correct calls-to-action at key points in the path to make sure that each visitor is moving down the path from lead to a buyer.